efibs/json2anki/README.md

 ## Preparation

+The first thing you need to do is get the source code onto your computer.
+You can either download the code as a zip file using the green "<> Code" butting in the top right of GitHub or git clone the repository.

 To prepare the execution of the converter tool, create and activate a python virtual environment.
 (You can also install the required packages globally in your system, but it is usually more comfortable using virtual environments)

 ### Windows